Celebrating Freedom! What I’ve learned from the 10 Day Blog Challenge

 The Challenge was perfect timing for me.
 I had just begun to follow Natalie more closely, having been on her mailing list for a while.
 From this and her other resources, I’ve learned about location independence which wasn’t a phrase I’d heard before.

-It has also put in perspective what I really want to do and achieve in my life.
+It has also put into perspective what I really want to do and achieve in my life.
 It also gave me clarity on the importance of bringing forward what I want to do and achieve.

 In summary, it’s been a great experience and one I’ve really enjoyed and I look forward to learning more from Natalie.
 What it has really reminded me is that life is short and you need to go out and enjoy.
 It’s about celebrating freedom!